Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/README.md

 Welcome to the Precision Health Bootcamp Summer 2022!
 Below you'll find workshop links, prerequisites, and links to the workshops.
 (NOTE: not all workshops will be available for viewing on July 25th!).

+## Location
+Workshops will be held in-person in Koerner Library at UBC, on the 5th floor, in the Research Commons Room 552.

 ## Prerequisites
 These prerequisites apply to anyone joining the workshop and coding along.